t1/logging-interceptor/README.md

 * Parameters annotated as `@LogContext` are added to the [MDC](http://slf4j.org/manual.html#mdc) (and cleaned up thereafter).
 Very handy to add, e.g., the main business reference key to all logs written below.
 * Define producers for `LogContextVariables` for other MDC variables; a producer for the `version` and `app` of the containing jar/ear/war is provided (requires the implementation or specification version in the manifest).
 * Add a MDC variable `indent` to your pattern to visualize the call hierarchy of logged statements.
 * Define converters, to e.g. extract the customer number from a customer object, by implementing `Converter`.
+Converters for `javax.ws.rs.core.UriInfo` and `javax.ws.rs.core.Response` are provided.

 ## Examples ##